markusthemaker/co2watch/README.md

 A CO2 monitor helps to keep a room well-vented and is thought a mandatory utility during the pandemic.

 ## Design Considerations
-Most CO2 monitors use a (small) digital display that requires your attention to read the CO2 concentra-tion.
+Most CO2 monitors use a (small) digital display that requires your attention to read the CO2 concentration.
 In this design the concept of a wall clock was chosen for direct visual feedback and intuitive reading.
 It is well suited for schools, offices and private buildings.

 Indoors, concentrations below 600 ppm are of short nature, and exceeding 1’000 ppm suggests inadequate ventilation.
 Therefore the range from 600-1750 ppm is more than sufficient for indoor operation.